awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/1_ddb_config_pillars_and_bps.md

         +- Choices
 ```

 The first thing to consider when drafting a custom lens is how many **"pillars"** it will cover.
-According to the JSON template, there will be pillars and questions within each pillar.
+According to the JSON template, there should one or more pillars and questions within each pillar.

 As shown in the map hierarchy, each question includes **“choices”** and **“riskRules”** that correspond directly to each area of best practices we would like to cover.